+can. and

-Clubs can, and are encouraged, to amend the Risk Assessment and/or Safeguarding Statement templates where applicable.
+Statement templates where applicable.
 However, please note that the Risk Assessment procedure relates to the potential risk of abuse & harm to children and not general Health & Safety risks

 6. How do we fill in the 'Likelihood of it happening Low/Medium/High' column?